John Romero: 2010–present

 On 2017, Romero won the Bizkaia Award at the Fun & Serious Game Festival, which takes place in the Spanish city of Bilbao.

-John Romero and his wife Brenda Romero established Romero Games on August 11, 2015.
+Romero and his wife Brenda Romero established Romero Games on August 11, 2015.
 They published Gunman Taco Truck in 2017, SIGIL in 2019, and Empire of Sin in 2020.
 In March 2022, in response to the 2022 Russian invasion of Ukraine, Romero created a new level of Doom II which was subsequently listed for sale through his personal website.
 Romero stated that all proceeds would be donated to the Ukrainian Red Cross and the UN Central Emergency Response Fund.